Automate

 Comparison operators

-A comparison operator compares its operands and returns a logical value based on whether the comparison is true.
-The operands can be numbers or texts.
-If the value type of operands differ 0 is returned.
+A comparison operator compares its two operands and returns a logical value based on whether the comparison is true or false.
+The operands can be numeric or text.
+Numeric comparison of number and bigint (mixing) operand types is allowed, unlike arithmetic operators, but not of other value types, i.e. comparing number with text always returns 0. null compares as less to a non-null value.
+The return type is always number, either 1 for true or 0 for false.
 Texts are compared on case-sensitive lexicographical order.

 Equal =